andrewnguyen41/real-time-location-search/README.md

 - **`$geoWithin`:** Selects objects within a specified area.
 - **`$geoIntersects`:** Selects objects that intersect with a specified GeoJSON object.

-For more information about MongoDB's 2dsphere index, please refer this article: https://www.mongodb.com/docs/manual/core/indexes/index-types/geospatial/2dsphere/
+For more information about MongoDB's 2dsphere index, please refer to this article: https://www.mongodb.com/docs/manual/core/indexes/index-types/geospatial/2dsphere/

 ### Benefits of Spatial Indexing